 Hampstead, London

-The reality remains, but that many languages are tough to learn. • The problem of the decline of language-getting to know in colleges is disturbing.
-One solution, consequently, would be to revive the GCSE that was provided in the easiest language spoken all through the world – Esperanto.
-Whether one desires to use it to speak with the thousands and thousands of audio systems worldwide or as a springboard to study other languages, its deserves must not be unnoticed.
+The reality remains that many languages are tough to learn. • The problem of the decline of language-getting-to-know in colleges is disturbing.
+One solution, consequently, would be to revive the GCSE provided in the easiest language spoken all through the world – Esperanto.
+Whether one desires to use it to talk with thousands of audio systems worldwide or as a springboard to study other languages, its deserves must not be unnoticed.